 Studying art history is really not about memorizing dates, artists’ names, art movements, etc. Instead, it drives you to analyze paintings, photographs, sculptures, etc. To support your analysis, you must build rational and convincing arguments, hence developing your critical thinking.

-What can I do with a degree in art history?
+What jobs can I get with a degree in art history?
 Is a question you are probably asking yourself.
 There are many career paths for art history majors.
 The more obvious one are college professors and museum curators.
 To practice certain art-related professions one must have a solid background in art history:

 - Art administrator